Firthir/vue-info/README.md

 ### How to configure / customize this plugin

--   Wrap the button or link add as child of `vue-info` component - Accepts single html element or a component
+-   Wrap the button or link add as child of vue-info component - Accepts single html element or a component
     required
 -   info="Tooltip info message or dresription"
     required
--   color="choose one -> 'white', 'black', 'red'"
+-   color="choose one -> 'black', 'white', 'red'"
     default white text black background.
 -   position="choose one -> 'left', 'right', 'top', 'bottom'"
     default top
--   rounded="true/false"
-    default true
--   hover="true/false"
+-   square="true/false"
     default true